-GardaWorld is committed not only to environmental sustainability but also to better social welfare and we are very proud of our socially responsible commitments to local communities in post-conflict environments in which we seek to provide immediate relief through low-cost, high impact, grassroots community projects.
-An example of this are our water purification projects in Iraq.
+GardaWorld is committed not only to environmental sustainability but also to better social welfare and we are very proud of our socially responsible commitments to local communities in post-conflict environments, in which we seek to provide immediate relief through low-cost, high impact, grassroots community projects.
+We have a dedicated corporate social responsibility (CSR) function within the business and a CSR Panel who meet no less than three times a year to review and make decisions surrounding existing and future community investment initiatives.
+All personnel throughout the business are encouraged to make contributions to and become involved in our CSR programme, which aim to have a positive and lasting impact on the local community and their environment.